luisfernandodass/NuVida.c/README.md

 # NuVida

-## Objetivo
+### Objetivo

-NuVida é um sistema desenvolvido na Universidade Paulista pelo meu grupo de PIM (Projeto Integrado Multidisciplinar) que visa a automatização e digitalização de processos dentro de uma clínica médica, assim como o gerenciamento de usuários e tarefas.
-Feito em linguagem C, modo console.
-O projeto conta com mais de 1500 linhas de código.
+NuVida is a system developed at Universidade Paulista by my PIM group (Multidisciplinary Integrated Project) which aims to automate and digitize processes within a medical clinic, as well as managing users and tasks.
+Made in C language, console mode.
+The project has over 1500 lines of code.
+---

-## Resultado
+## Result

-O projeto NuVida foi finalizado no segundo semestre de 2020 e o resultado foi a nota de 9.5 no PIM.
+The NuVida project was completed in the second half of 2020 and the result was a grade of 9.5 in the PIM.

 ## Features

-- [x] Tela de bem vindo
+- [x] Welcome screen
 - [x] Login
-- [x] Cadastro de paciente
-- [x] Cadastro de médico
+- [x] Patient registration
-- [x] Cadastro de funcionário
+- [x] Doctor registration
-- [x] Atestado médico
+- [x] Employee Registration
-- [x] Agendamento e cancelamento de consultas
+- [x] Medical certificate
+- [x] Scheduling and cancellation of appointments
-- [x] Pré-pagamento e pós-pagamento
+- [x] Prepayment and postpayment
-- [x] Internação
+- [x] Hospitalization
-- [x] Receita médica
+- [x] Prescription
-- [x] Relatórios
+- [x] Reports
-- [x] Faturamento diário e mensal
+- [x] Daily and monthly billing
-- [x] Quantidade de pacientes
+- [x] Number of patients

-## Tecnologias
+## Tools

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used to build the project:

-- Linguagem C
+- C language

-## Imagens
+## Images

 ![image](https://user-images.githubusercontent.com/67171626/122771258-a3c05280-d27c-11eb-8b9c-c005e7cdf345.png)
 ![image](https://user-images.githubusercontent.com/67171626/122771282-a753d980-d27c-11eb-8b38-abfb7001293b.png)